shitcoinsociety/shitcoinswap/README.md

 ## Why Open Source?

-We want to provide an open platform that can easily integrate with any current and upcoming decentralized networks.
-At first, we were searching for some kind of standardized protocol or API that would allow platforms like ours to easily communicate with these networks.
-However, we did not find any.
-That's why we're (currently) developing this platform in the open, allowing developers to implement network integrations as straight-forward Ruby modules.
+I want to provide an open platform that can easily integrate with any current and upcoming decentralized networks.
+At first, I was searching for some kind of standardized protocol or API that would allow platforms like this to easily communicate with these networks.
+However, I could not find any.
+That's why I'm (currently) developing this platform in the open, hoping that it will make it easy for more developers to implement network integrations as straight-forward Ruby modules.

 ## Contributing